EPA comment page: https://www.regulations.gov/docket?D=EPA-HQ-OA-2017-0190

 Sample comment (please do not cut and paste):

 "I'm 64 and I grew up in Los Angeles.
 I remember what it was like before the Clean Air Act was passed.
 We used to make jokes about the air quality like "UCLA, or you would if the smog went away!"
 Well, the smog has gone away.
 Don't change what works or we and our children will be reminded of what you did with every breath we take."

 Under orders from President Trump, the Environmental Protection Agency -- now led by notorious EPA opponent Scott Pruitt -- has begun a process of scouring its books for regulations it can eliminate.
 Doing so would threaten four decades of improvements to our air and water, and would exacerbate the threats we face from climate change -- all in the name of improving corporate bottom lines.

 As part of its process, the EPA has issued a request for public comment and created the web page linked above.
 This comment period, which continues through May 15, offers an opportunity to defend the EPA's work from its own current administrators.
 The most effective comments will not be quick, snarky, or too similar to others (no cutting and pasting, please).
-They will be those that offer our personal perspectives on the importance of clean air and water, toxic cleanups, etc. -- tied to facts that express gratitude for the EPA's extraordinary successes through the years, and argue for its importance in ensuring a healthy environment in the years to come.
+They will be those that offer our personal perspectives on the importance of clean air and water -- tied to facts that express gratitude for the EPA's extraordinary successes through the years, and argue for its importance in ensuring a healthy environment in the years to come.

 - The work of the EPA is vital to the health and well-being of life on the planet and human beings, and provides a major economic boost to world societies and the US.
 Its studies, regulations, and mitigation procedures make us a healthier, more productive and economically efficient society.
 We need the EPA to have more resources, not have them cut by the Trump Administration.